 - Overall, this imbalance between the ‘tone’ in the two ends of the muscle can lead to problems and stress and strain.

 CORE: the core muscles, such as the abdominal muscles, are the foundation from which all movement, including the pedal stroke, stems.
 They are fundamental in supporting your spine.
 Imbalances contribute significantly to back pain

 GLUTES: those muscles help stabilize you in the saddle.
-Your large posterior muscles not only help you stand, sit, lift, and climb, but also they stabilize your pelvis and can help prevent back pain.
+Your large posterior muscles not only help you stand, sit, lift, and climb, but they also stabilise your pelvis and can help prevent back pain.

 ADDUCTORS: these are the inner thigh muscles.
-Many cyclists get tight inner thigh muscles, which can cause aching knees and affects the glutes, which can lead to instability in the saddle.
+Many cyclists get tight inner thigh muscles, which can cause aching knees and affects the glutes.
+This can lead to instability in the saddle.